What is OLAP?

-OLAP is a category of software that allows users to analyze information from multiple database systems at the same time.
+Online Analytical Processing (OLAP) is a category of software that allows users to analyze information from multiple database systems at the same time.
 It is a technology that enables analysts to extract and view business data from different points of view.
-OLAP stands for Online Analytical Processing.

 Analysts frequently need to group, aggregate and join data.
 These operations in relational databases are resource intensive.
 With OLAP data can be pre-calculated and pre-aggregated, making analysis faster.